xamarin/xamarin-macios/docs/website/mmp-errors.md

 ### <a name="MM0130"/>MM0130: No assemblies found.
 You should provide at least one assembly.

-When running --runregistrar, at least one assembly should be provided.
+When running --runregistrar, at least one root assembly should be provided.

 ### <a name="MM0131"/>MM0131: Product assembly '{0}' not found in assembly list: '{1}'